TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 The game configuration is an [expression language](#expression_language) map with a specific structure, which is explained using an example.

     {
-	    "version": 1, // mandatory, indicates the version of the file's syntax "name": "Quake 2", // mandatory, the name to use in the UI "icon": "Quake2/Icon.png", // optional, the icon to show in the UI "fileformats": [ "Quake2" ], // a list of supported file formats, see below "filesystem": { // defines the file system used to search for game assets "searchpath": "baseq2", // the path in the game folder at which to search for assets "packageformat": { "extension": "pak", "format": "idpak" } // the package file format },
+	    "version": 2, // mandatory, indicates the version of the file's syntax "name": "Quake 2", // mandatory, the name to use in the UI "icon": "Quake2/Icon.png", // optional, the icon to show in the UI "fileformats": [ // a list of supported file formats with custom initial maps to be loaded when a new file is created { "format": "Standard", "initialmap": "initial_standard.map" },
+	 	    { "format": "Valve", "initialmap": "initial_valve.map" },
+	 	    { "format": "Quake2", "initialmap": "initial_quake2.map" }
+	 	],
+		"filesystem": { // defines the file system used to search for game assets "searchpath": "baseq2", // the path in the game folder at which to search for assets "packageformat": { "extension": "pak", "format": "idpak" } // the package file format },
-		"textures": { // where to search for textures and how to read them, see below "package": { "type": "directory", "root": "textures" }, "format": { "extension": "wal", "format": "idwal" }, "palette": "pics/colormap.pcx",
+		"textures": { // where to search for textures and how to read them, see below "package": { "type": "directory", "root": "textures" }, "format": { "extensions": [ "wal" ], "format": "idwal" }, "palette": "pics/colormap.pcx",
 	        "attribute": "_tb_textures"
 		},